REAL ESTATE BUYING PROCESS

 Get Your Finances in Order

 One of the first steps in your home buying process is to determine your budget, the amount of cash needed and financing available.
 Mortgages have guidelines both from the government and the lender used.
-Guidelines that may be of concern market value homedeal with minimum credit scores, rules concerning debt and income and down payment requirements.
+Guidelines that may be of concern deal with minimum credit scores, rules concerning debt and income and down payment requirements.

-Also, once you know how much financing you qualify for, determine how much you want to budget for housing expenses.
-Factor in non-housing expenses such as daycare or private school tuition, savings for retirement and college, room for a car note, vacations, etc. Determine your budget up front so that you avoid the trap of being house rich but not able to take care of your other financial priorities.
+Also, once you know the amount of the mortgage that you qualify for, determine how much you want to budget for housing expenses.
+Also, factor in non-housing expenses such as daycare or private school tuition, savings for retirement and college, vacations, etc. Determine your budget up front so that you avoid the trap of being house rich but not able to take care of your other financial priorities.
 Determining your budget will also allow you to focus on the areas you can afford.
 Need help?
 We’re happy to assist and recommend a trusted local lender to help you learn the financing process.

 Find a Buyer’s Agent to Help You